-Because faculty and staff are often in a unique position to recognize when a student may be having a difficult time, we encourage outreach to the student and/or Counseling Services when a concern arises.
+Because faculty and staff are often in a unique position to recognize when a student may be having a difficult time, we encourage outreach to the student and making notification to the Care Team when a concern arises.
 If a student exhibits marked changes in personality, mood, or typical (observed) behavior, it may be an indication of a deeper problem; in these situations, the student may benefit from meeting with a counselor.
-Faculty and staff are encouraged to contact Counseling Services to discuss any concerning behavior and to determine the best course of action in making a referral.
+Faculty and staff are also encouraged to contact Counseling Services to discuss any concerning behavior and to determine the best course of action in making a referral to the Care Team.

 Signs That a Student May Need Support:

 - Uncharacteristic decline in academic work, or athletic performance